Fairlie, North Ayrshire: History

 According to ancient records it would appear that Fairlie developed as a fishing village, as it had a good, sheltered anchorage that was fully used in the 16th century.
 Weaving also began to help the prosperity of the village as the demand for Paisley shawls increased.
 The cottages below Fairlie Castle (Burnfoot) were known as Weaver's Row.

-A bit further North was the "middle row" (Ferry Row), where the fishermen and ferrymen lived.
+A bit further north was the "middle row" (Ferry Row), where the fishermen and ferrymen lived.
 The remains of the old ferry quay can still be seen.
 This became known as Knox's Rocks as Knox White, an old Fairlie worthy, hired boats in this area in the 1920s and 1930s.

 Still further north was "north row", an indeterminate group of modest dwellings (the Bay Street area).
 The families kept pigs and hens, grew fruit and vegetables - the more affluent had a cow - other necessities of life were obtained from peddlers, who traveled the countryside.
 An occasional visit to Largs (by foot) especially to Hyndman's market or to Colm's (Columba's) Day fair.

 A turnpike road was built from Greenock to Stranraer in the 18th century and merchants and master mariners began to move into Fairlie.
 The channel between Fairlie and Cumbrae (Fairlie Roads) was a popular anchorage for merchant shipping, mainly to avoid the dangers of press-gangs at Greenock and the customs could be easier avoided at Fairlie.

 The old cottages, in time, were improved and some enlarged, new buildings were erected.
 Some of the originals are Rockhaven - c1720,(the Ferry House), Fairlie Lodge, Beach House, Allanbank, Fairlie Cottage and part of Brookside.

 It was in the late 18th century that John Fyfe came from Kilbirnie to set up business as a cartwright in Fairlie.
 His son William (1785–1865) founded the Fife & Son shipyard in Fairlie in 1803 to which William's grandson William Fife III (1857–1944) brought international recognition as a prolific designer and builder of sailing yachts.

 MOD base and other facilities

 The Royal Navy ASDIC research establishment moved from its base at Portland to Fairlie in November 1940 and took over the Fife & Son shipyard.
 They also worked on other forms of anti-submarine warfare and in 1941 developed the Fairlie Mortar.
 This was not very successful but evolved into the very successful Squid.
-A boom defence depot remained post-war and there was a plan for an anti-submarine boom from Fairlie to Great Cumbrae then continuing to Bute.
+A boom defence depot remained postwar and there was a plan for an anti-submarine boom from Fairlie to Great Cumbrae then continuing to Bute.

 In recent years a succession of industrial and military developments has somewhat changed the character of the village.
 Hunterston B nuclear power station, Hunterston deep sea shipping terminal and a NATO base have been built along the shoreline.

 Fairlie Pier

-Fairlie Pier, closed in 1971, provided links to Clyde ferry services and the Largs Branch.
-The other railway station in the village still exists and is served by Ayrshire Coast Line services.
+Fairlie Pier provided links to Clyde ferry services and the Largs Branch, and was closed after the final sailing in September 1971.
+The other railway station in the village still exists and is served by Ayrshire Coast Line services connecting to Glasgow.